awesome-soft/awesome-windows/README.md

 ## PDF
 * [Foxit Reader](https://www.foxitsoftware.com/pdf-reader/) - Free PDF Reader & PDF Viewer.

-## Block Chain
-* [Ethereum Wallet](https://www.ethereum.org/) - The Ethereum Wallet is a gateway to decentralized applications on the Ethereum blockchain.

 ## Virtualization
 * [VirtualBox](https://www.virtualbox.org/) - VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use.